 Tickets to a Special Event

-If you know the person you're buying a gift for likes to go to the theater or to other performances, buying tickets to a special event is always a nice idea.
+If you know the person you’re buying a gift for enjoys going to the theater or other performances, buying tickets to a special event is always a nice idea.
 It gives the recipient something to look forward to during their newly acquired free time.
-Many people like to purchase these gifts if they're into giving experiences rather than regular presents.
+Many people like to purchase these gifts if they enjoy giving experiences rather than regular presents.

 Vintage Wine or Cigars

-This gift only works if you know the person particularly likes either vintage wine or cigars.
+As the saying goes, just like a fine wine (or cigar), we get better with age!
+However, this gift works only if you know the person particularly likes either wine or cigars.
 There are many cigar and wine aficionados who would absolutely love either of these gifts.
-Depending on what item you choose this gift can get costly, so this could be a gift several people chip in on to buy.
+Depending on what item you choose, this gift can be costly, so consider splitting the cost with some friends.

 When all else fails, you can never go wrong with a gift card.
-While some may say it's impersonal, it's a practical gift that will get used.
-This is also a gift that can be given by multiple people to increase the value.
-If ten people in the office contribute $20 you can give a sizable $200 gift card to your favorite retiree.
+While some may say it’s impersonal, it’s a practical gift that will get used in a way that the recipient needs.
+This is also a gift that can be given by multiple people to increase the value of the gift card.
+For example, if 10 people in the office each contribute $20, you can give a sizable $200 gift card to your favorite retiree.
 Not too shabby!

-When it comes to retirement gift ideas, remember it's always the thought that counts.
+When it comes to retirement gift ideas, remember it’s always the thought that counts.
 Many people are so excited to actually be retiring that they consider that the best gift of all.
-Everything else is an added bonus!
+Everything else is a bonus!